jpenna/binance/README.md

 # Verbose

-By default, `verbose` is set to `true`, but you need to enable it on using ENV vars.
+We use `debug` (https://github.com/visionmedia/debug) to log messages for Websocket connections.
+If you want enable it add the environment variable `DEBUG='binanceLib`.

 ```sh
 "DEBUG='binanceLib' node script.js",